7 Design Decisions That Transformed This Home by Bringing the Light In

 Hallway after renovation with lowered entry, railing, and dated finishes in a Great Falls, Montana home.

-Hallways are often overlooked — but they are where homes are experienced.
+Hallways are often overlooked in design, yet they are where homes are truly experienced.

-This hallway once served three bedrooms and two small bathrooms.
-We removed one room to create space for a generously sized primary suite (covered in a future post), but the hallway itself was carefully reimagined.
+This hallway originally connected three bedrooms and two small bathrooms.
+During the renovation, we removed one bedroom to create space for a generously sized primary suite (which will be featured in a future post).

 • Visual continuity